plausible/website/_posts/2022-06-20-how-we-built-a-1m-arr-open-source-saas.md

 We struggled to timely cover all the customer support questions, especially the technical ones.
 Robert has been invaluable in helping us improve this so we can better and faster respond to the more technical questions without slowing down our development.

-Google is infamous for not having any customer support so we're doing our best to give people that contact us, a friendly, timely and helpful response.
-Everyone does support at Plausible and we don't have any plans for dedicated support personnel.
+Google is infamous for not having any customer support, so we're doing our best to give people that contact us a friendly, timely and helpful response.
+Everyone does support at Plausible, and we don't have any plans for dedicated support personnel.

 ### August: Publishing a study on the usage of adblockers ($35,713 MRR)

 Adblockers are a popular topic with site owners.
-People are curious how much data they're missing out on in their analytics from people that block scripts.
-We had some interesting data that compared the level of blockage between Google Analytics and Plausible so we decided to publish a little study with the details in "[58% of Hacker News, Reddit and tech-savvy audiences block Google Analytics](https://plausible.io/blog/google-analytics-adblockers-missing-data)".
+People are curious about how much data they're missing out on in their analytics from people that block scripts.

+We had some interesting data that compared the level of blockage between Google Analytics and Plausible, so we decided to publish a little study with the details in "[58% of Hacker News, Reddit and tech-savvy audiences block Google Analytics](https://plausible.io/blog/google-analytics-adblockers-missing-data)".

-This post was very related to one of the concerns of our potential audience and we were able to show how people can uncover more insights by using a different analytics tool.
-More than 30,000 people ended up reading the post within the first 24 hours of publishing.
-In the five days following the publishing of the post, our trial signups increase by more than 100% compared to the previous period.
+This post was very related to one of the concerns of our potential audience.
+We showed how people could uncover more insights by using a different analytics tool.
+More than 30,000 read the post within the first 24 hours of publishing.
+In the five days following the post's publishing, our trial signups increased by more than 100% compared to the previous period.

-It's another example of how content marketing can be used to drive awareness to your product.
-Look at the opportunities in something only you have access to such as in our example the data we collect on website visitors.
+It's another example of how content marketing can drive your product's awareness.
+Look at the opportunities in something only you have access to, such as in our example, the data we collect on website visitors.

 ### October: We've made it to $500k ARR ($42,624 MRR)

 We've made it to $41,600 MRR ($500k ARR).
-At this stage, we've settled in to a new way of working.
-The day to day life at our startup in these days is more calm without too many dramatic changes or significant highlights.
-At some point, you find that product-market fit, that stable base where the roadmap becomes clear and there's a lot of work to do maintaining it all.
+At this stage, we've settled into a new way of working.
+Our startup's day-to-day life is calmer without too many dramatic changes or significant highlights.
+At some point, you find that product-market fit, that stable base where the roadmap becomes clear, and there's much work to do to maintain it all.

 There's a rhythm to things.
 We grow surely and steadily.
 But there's a lot of hard work behind the scenes to make it all run smoothly.
 We fix bugs.
 We engage with our community.
 We build new features.
 We respond to people reaching out to us.
-We work on our infrastructure in order to handle the demand.
-We think long-term, optimize what needs to be tweaked and carefully organize things in order to stay stable.
+We work on our infrastructure to handle the demand.
+We think long-term, optimize what needs to be tweaked and carefully organize things to stay stable.

 Learn more: [How we bootstrapped our open source Google Analytics alternative to $500k ARR](https://plausible.io/blog/bootstrapping-saas).